sidravi1/sidravi1.github.io/_posts/2019-11-10-logit-choice-model.md

 So we are down to estimating $\rho$ and $\theta$.
 The rest of the $V_{nj}$ part of the utility are features of the car and household that are given.

 We're going to make up some data for households choosing between three cars.
-It's similar to the example in the book but instead of 2 params ($\rho$ and $\theta$), let's do 10 (we'll call them $\beta$s).
-Because computers.
+It's similar to the example in the book but instead of 2 params ($\rho$ and $\theta$), let's do 10 - because computers - and we'll call them $\beta$s.

 {% highlight python %}
 utility = (betas * households) @ cars.T + errors